Donald M. Payne: Personal life

 Several other of Payne's family members have held or currently hold public office.
-His son, Donald M. Payne Jr., was president of the Municipal Council of Newark and an Essex County Freeholder-At-Large, and was elected to fill his father's seat in Congress on November 6, 2012.
+His son, Donald M. Payne Jr., was president of the Municipal Council of Newark and an Essex County Freeholder-At-Large.
+Don Jr. was also elected to fill his father's seat in Congress on November 6, 2012.
 His brother, William D. Payne, served in the New Jersey General Assembly from 1998 to 2008.
 His nephew, Craig A. Stanley, served in the General Assembly from 1996 to 2008.

 Death

 Payne announced in a statement on February 10, 2012 that he was undergoing treatment for colon cancer.
 On March 2, 2012, it was reported that Payne had been flown from a hospital in Washington D.C. back to New Jersey via a medical transport plane, because he was "gravely ill".
 Payne died four days later, aged 77.

-Payne was succeeded in Congress by his son, Donald Payne Jr.
+Payne was succeeded in Congress by his son, Donald Payne Jr., who served six terms until his death in office from a heart attack in 2024.